cjdbarlow/bedside-notebook/orphans/orphans.md

 Evidence suggests that the presenting rhythm is shockable in 16.9 – 33.2% [1,2,3, 13] of IHCAs.
-Initial shockable rhythm conferred an increased likelihood of ROSC (RR 1.63) and 30-day survival (RR = 2.31) [13], and nearly all of those resuscitated retain good neurological function [13].
+Initial shockable rhythm conferred an ↑ likelihood of ROSC (RR 1.63) and 30-day survival (RR = 2.31) [13],
+and nearly all of those resuscitated retain good neurological function [13].